typhonjs-fvtt-demo/essential-svelte-esm/README.md

-# demo-svelte-esm
+# template-svelte-esm
-A demo module and template to get started with the TyphonJS Runtime Library and Svelte w/ ESM.
+Provides a bare bones ES Modules template repo to get set up with using the the [TyphonJS Runtime Library](https://github.com/typhonjs-fvtt-lib/typhonjs) and [Svelte](https://svelte.dev/).